 If the pair has just been bouncing back and forth between the bands for some time, then it may be prepared to squeeze out of those bands and head dramatically in another direction.
 Be very careful about assuming that the Bollinger bands will always hold when you are trading.
 If you make the wrong move, the squeeze could wipe you out in a hurry.

 Your best bet is to use the Bollinger bands in combination with other indicators to get the clearest picture of what is going on.
 The bands are not meant to be the written word and never change.
-They are a dynamic indicator just like so many others.
+They are dynamic indicators just like so many others.

 Therefore, you ought to respect what the Bollinger bands are telling you, but you shouldn’t assume that you are to obey their dictates and never assume that the currency pair will move outside of the bands.
 It happens all the time, and you should position yourself to take advantage of it when it does occur if you would like to get the most from your trading experience.
 You need to keep the Bollinger bands active, but don’t believe for a moment that they are the only important indicator.